All Episodes

 But they have different strategies on the speed with which they're going to get there.

-And the strategies involve foreign policy.
+And the strategies involved in foreign policy.

-For example, Saudi Arabia cannot go peddle to the metal on the way torture, even though some might say they're there, because they have a relationship with the United States that must continue, and they can't make that relationship difficult for the U.S. So they they moderate, and therefore they proceed.
+For example, Saudi Arabia cannot go pedal to the metal on the way towards Sharia, even though some might say they're bare, because they have a relationship with the United States that must continue.

 I'm using this as an example, not maybe based in reality, but it's a good example.

-So in this case, in my example, Saudi Arabia might proceed toward Sharia slower than Al Qaeda wants.
+So in this case, in my example, Saudi Arabia might proceed toward Sharia slower than Al-Qaeda wants.

-Al Qaeda wants pedal of the metal, nothing else in focus.
+Al-Qaeda wants pedal of the metal, nothing else in focus.

 We're heading to Sharia, and the Saudis might not be going there fast enough.